vegas12/fruit-trip-test/base-test-expansion-two/README.md

-I run this with javac CheapestStandFinder.java && java CheapestStandFinder
+I build and run with ./build_and_run.sh